AndreaLVR/CAST/README.md

 * **Method:** A high-level implementation relying on **Standard Regex** for pattern detection, chosen for code clarity over the zero-copy byte parsing used in Rust.
 * **Role:** Designed as a readable reference for researchers to understand the core decomposition logic.
 It fully supports **Chunking** and **Dictionary Size configuration** via CLI, ensuring algorithmic parity with the Rust version.
 * **⚠️ Limitation:** Due to the overhead of the regex engine and the interpreter, this version is **not** intended for performance profiling and was **not** used for the official benchmarks presented in the paper.

+### 💡 Design Philosophy: Why are Native and System modes decoupled??
+You may notice that the *Native* and *System* modes are currently distributed as decoupled implementations.
+This is an intentional architectural choice to prevent **benchmark pollution**:

+* **Native Mode** serves as the dependency-free **Reference Implementation**, ensuring that the algorithmic efficiency metrics (Table 1) are derived *purely* from the transformation logic, strictly isolated from OS-level piping overhead or binary invocation latency.
+* **System Mode** is the specialized **High-Throughput Implementation**, specifically engineered to handle the complexity of inter-process communication for production scenarios.

+Merging them at this PoC stage would have introduced conditional complexity, obscuring the algorithmic clarity required for precise scientific benchmarking. **Upcoming releases will unify these into a single adaptive engine, introducing a runtime flag (e.g., `--mode auto|native`) to dynamically select the most efficient backend available on the host system.**

 ---